Concierte una cita por teléfono

 Resumen de la Investigación

-The physicians and staff of the Center for Infectious Diseases at Boston Medical Center are affiliated with the Boston University School of Medicine (BUSM).
-To learn about research studies managed by the BU School of Medicine, please visit the Infectious Diseases section of the BUSM website.
+The physicians and staff of the Center for Infectious Diseases at Boston Medical Center are affiliated with the Boston University Chobanian & Avedisian School of Medicine.
+To learn about research studies managed by the Boston University Chobanian & Avedisian School of Medicine, please visit the Infectious Diseases section of the Boston University Chobanian & Avedisian School of Medicine website.

 Additionally, there are active research studies ongoing within the Center for Infectious Diseases at Boston Medical Center.
 These studies are managed directly by BMC’s Infectious Disease Clinical Research Unit (ID-CRU).
 To learn about research studies managed by the BMC ID-CRU, please visit our homepage.